 Dr. Daneker has authored many journal articles, abstracts and book chapters on cell biology, tumor biology and surgical oncology.
 He co-edited The Mont Reid Handbook: The University of Cincinnati Surgical Manual, 2nd edition in 1990 and has been a guest reviewer for The Annals of Surgical Oncology.

 Dr. Daneker has received numerous acknowledgments for his work, ranging from the Armand Hammer International Travel Award from the Society of Surgical Oncology and the “Top Doctors for Cancer” by Newsweek magazine beginning in 2015.
 He has consistently been named among the “Top Cancer Doctors” by Castle Connolly.
-Among his other recognitions is his continuing appearance as one of the "Top Doctors in Atlanta" (Atlanta Magazine), "Best Doctors in America" (Best Doctors, Inc.), "America’s Top Surgeons" (Consumer's Research Council of America).
+Among his other recognitions is his continuing appearance as one of the "Top Doctors in Atlanta" (Atlanta Magazine), 2017 “Who’s Who in Health Care” by the Atlanta Business Chronicle, "Best Doctors in America" (Best Doctors, Inc.), "America’s Top Surgeons" (Consumer's Research Council of America).
 He has been named by U.S. News and World Report in the top 1 percent of surgeons in the United States.